jluo1875/Discord-Remote-Access-Tool/README.md

 pip3 install -r requirements.txt
 ```
 If the steps above were successful, you can launch the python file by executing ```python RAT.py```.
 It will create a new channel and post a message on the server with a generated session number.
-Now your bot should be available to use !
+Now your bot should be available to use!

 Requirements:
 Python3, Windows(x64)